Apache Tutorials for Beginners

 [root@amserversterdam ~] make install

 The above example shows the compilation of Apache within the /usr/local/apache directory with the DSO capability.
-The –enable-so option, can load required modules to apache at run time via the DSO mechanism rather than requiring a recompilation.
+The –enable-so option allows required modules to be loaded into Apache at run time via the DSO mechanism rather than requiring a recompilation.

-Once the installation completes, you can browse the web servers default page with your favorite browser.
-If firewall is enabled on your server, you must have to make exception for port 80 on your OS firewall.
+Once the installation completes, you can browse the web server’s default page with your favorite browser.
+If a firewall is enabled on your server, you must make an exception for port 80 on your OS firewall.
 You can use the following command to open port 80.

 iptables -I INPUT -p tcp --dport 80 -j ACCEPT